V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndonga : tall person of size / limit / reel, spindle / crowd, group, class

-– ndongakani : submission, obedience, apprentice, pupil, student
+– ndongakani submission, submissiveness, obedience, apprentice, pupil, student

-– ndongi : instruction, lesson / discipline, reprehension, punishment, condemnation
+– ndongi : education, lesson / discipline, reprimand, rebuke, punishment, sentence, conviction

 – ndongiki : computer

-– ndongisila : opinion, advice, recommendation, instigation, teaching
+– ndongisila : opinion, judgement, advice, recommendation, instigation, incitement, teaching

-– ndongokolo : instruction, teaching, learning, study, learning, education
+– ndongokolo : instruction, teaching, learning, study, education

 – ndongosolo : teaching

-– ndonguta : someone who explores, someone who does research, philosopher
+– ndonguti : someone who explores, someone who does research, philosopher

 – ndosa : kongo folk dance